nbkrause/azure-pipelines-canary-k8s-1/README.md

 ## Proposed solution

-Instead of using the Azure pipelines facilities for splitting traffic with new Pods, we have created a new [`canarize.py`](deploy/canarize.py) script that, given the manifests with your `Service`/`Deployment`, a new `-canary` version of those will be created.
-In addition, it will also create a `Mapping` that will send traffic to the canary with the given _weight_.
+Instead of using the Azure pipelines facilities for splitting traffic with new Pods, we have created a new [`canarize.py`](deploy/canarize.py) script for generating canary deployments and `Mapping`s for sending traffic to these deployments.

+The Azure Pipeline will deploy the canary by iterating over a list of _weights_.
+For each weight, and given

+- the manifests for your `Service`/`Deployment`
+- an `image` built and pushed with the current source code
+- the current _weight_ for the canary

+it will create and apply:

+- new `*-canary` versions of those `Service`/`Deployment`, using the `image` from the current build.
+- a `Mapping` that will send _weight_% of the requests to the canary `Service`.

 ## References